-Their proposal would establish a system of record keeping for hospitals and potential punishments for those that fall short of the standards.
+The plan would establish a system of record keeping for hospitals and potential punishments for those that fall short of the standards.
+Staffing levels would have to be posted in waiting areas for staff, patients and the public.
+Annual reports from hospitals would include details on the hours-per-patient that nurses work.